birdflow-science/BirdFlowPipeline/README.md

 IdentityFile ~/.ssh/<your_unity_private_key_filename_created_in_last_step>
 ```

-Now, copy over the SSH public key to the server with the following command:
+Now, copy over the SSH public key to the server with the following command.
+You'll need to customize the command if you were not using the default key name.

 ```
 ssh-copy-id <yourusername_umass_edu>@login1
 ```

 Now, try SSHing into the login node from a compute node.
-First, get a command line on a compute node:
+First, get a command line on a compute node by entering this on a login node terminal:

 ```
 salloc -c 6 -p cpu
 ```
-The terminal prompt should now show that you are on a compute node.
+The terminal prompt should change and show that you are on a compute node.
 Now, try SSHing back into the login node.
 If you are asked whether to want to add the server to known hosts, type `yes` and hit enter.

 ```
 ssh login1
 ```

-If your prompt now says you're on the login node, it means your compute nodes should now be able to submit jobs to the login node in an automated fashion.
+You might need to enter your Unity password the first time.
+If your prompt now changes again to say you're on the login node, it means your compute nodes should now be able to submit jobs to the login node in an automated fashion, with keys only and no passwords required.

 ## 2. Setup binary R package installation on Unity